hiteshjoshi1/commands/aws_learn/networking/vpc.md

 ## NAT - Network Address Translation
 Allows Ec2 instances in private subnets have access to internet to may be install software.

+Two types
+1. NAT Instances(individual ec2 -  instance , not highly available - Older)
-Nat Instances(ec2 -  instance , older)  and NAT Gateways(Highly availaible gateway - used now).
+2. NAT Gateways(Highly availaible gateway - used now).

-NAT Instance -
+### NAT Instance -

-Create using Amazon community instances -> search NAT and hit enter.
+1.Create using Amazon community instances of EC2 -> search NAT and hit enter.

-Create the NAT in your VPC in the same AZ where the public Subnet is.
+2. Create the NAT in your VPC in the same AZ where the public Subnet is.

-Edit the route table of the VPC, add a route to the __instance__ of NAT.
+3.Edit the route table of the VPC, add a route to the __instance__ of NAT.
 This will give the subnet access to subnet.

+4.Single point of failure , which is a bottleneck for all machines that dependent on NAT instance for internet access.

+5. ** When creating a NAT Instance disable Source and destination check on that instance.

+6. NAT instances should be in public subnet.

+7. There must be a route out of the public subnet to the private subnet for this to work.

+8. They have to be created behind a security group.

+9. The traffic a NAT instance can handle depends on its instance size.
+You can increase the instance size and manually create autoscaling groups, multiple subnets in different AZs and a script to automatic failover.

+10. Due to point 9, NAT instances are on their way out.

+### NAT Gateway -

+1.Create a NAT gateway in your public subnet.
+2. Auto assign an IP to it.
+3. Add the NAT gatweway to the default route table of VPC, which will give all subnets access to it.
+Destination = 0.0.0.0/0
+Target  = NAT ID
+4. Can only be one NAT instances in a Azones.
+5. Are not associated to a Security Zones.
+6. No need to disable any source and destination checks - config is straightforward 7.If resources are in multiple AZ share a NAT gateway.
+If the NAT gateway is down with a AZ, the resources in other AZ will also loose access.
+Recommended -  Create one NAT per AZ so that instances in other AZ are not affected if this AZ goes down.